ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 #### Step 2: Manufacturing & Quality Assurance

 The FDA checks for trademark violations.
 Packaging and labeling must be distinct from brand name.
-Inactive ingredients may vary to lower production cost, but a facility inspection is also conducted to ensure compliance with the aforementioned Good Manufacturing Practices.
+Inactive ingredients may vary to lower production cost, but a facility inspection is also conducted to ensure compliance with the aforementioned ***Good Manufacturing Practices (GMP)***.

 #### Step 3: Post-Market Surveillance